hasbialwikusmana/MamaRecipe-Frontend/README.md

 ## About The Project

-**MamaRecipe** is a platform for food enthusiasts where users can share their favorite recipes, explore new ones, and manage their recipe collections easily.
+**Mama Recipe** is a platform for food enthusiasts where users can share their favorite recipes, explore new ones, and manage their recipe collections easily.

 ### Built With